redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/configure.md

 -   Use a web browser on your computer to access the Satellite GUI via the link found in the Environment above.
 And use the following username and password to login: *admin / <password_set_in_deploy_vars>*

--   Once you have logged in you will see a dashboard.
+-   Once you have logged in you will see the main Monitor page.

 -   Click on **Hosts** -> **All Hosts** to validate that all three RHEL server nodes are loaded into Satellite.